edgedb/edgedb-go/README.md

 ## Basic Usage

 Follow the [EdgeDB tutorial](https://www.edgedb.com/docs/guides/quickstart) to get EdgeDB installed and minimally configured.
+Can also read [EdgeDB Go Driver](https://www.edgedb.com/docs/clients/02_go/index) docs.

+Connecting to database and running a single query looks like this:

 ```go
 package main